 In the age of algorithms, machine learning and personal data hoarding, social media functionalities don’t particularly look up.
 Good causes are no different from the bad ones (fake news, propaganda, vote meddling, etc.).
 At least not functionality wise.
 And the reporting functionality counts only for a minor part – those very obvious or extremely offensive cases.

 Social media has indeed changed the world.
-But given the lack of mirroring the multifaceted human interactions, I am just not sure it does reflect really face-to-face or analog communication.
+But given the lack of mirroring the multifaceted human interactions, I am just not sure it does reflect really face-to-face or analogue communication.
 What some are trying to label as a mirror image is simply a distorted one.
 And that distortion springs from the constructed functionality framework.

 One cannot expect to freely support a good cause showcasing ugly images of the reality when one is not given the functionality to do so.
-Yes, one can use a third app to repost an Instagram image, but this is not a builtin feature and many don’t know about it or just cannot be bothered to install it.
+Yes, one can use a third app to repost an Instagram image, but this is not a builtin feature, and many don’t know about it or just cannot be bothered to install it.

 By the way, have you noticed that the viral fake news posts spring from a few sources which made their respective posts open to everyone?

 I wish I had a recipe on how to fix the functionality problem.
 So far, I have not found a solution.
-And until this framework is in place, I have decided to remain on the positive side and putting a like only to posts bringing joy.
+And until this framework is in place, I have decided to remain on the positive side and putting alike only to posts bringing joy.

 Photo credit: Pablo by Buffer

 Copyright © 2018 Borislav Kiprin.
 All Rights Reserved.